fjcu-ee-islab/ResViT/heatmap/pytorch-grad-cam/README.md

 Parameters of ```cam.sh```:

-image-path is the path to read the image
+"image-path" is the path to read the image

-method is cam method
+"method" is cam method

-savepath is the path to store cam results
+"savepath" is the path to store cam results

 ```
 sh cam.sh